 Like any skill you’re just trying out, your first class may not be your most successful.
 What is most important about your first class is what you can learn to do better for your next class.

 After you publish your class, take note of where you saw the most traction.
-Was there a spike in enrollments on a certain day (you can see this in your class stats)?
-Did you max out on your free enrollment links?
+Was there a spike in views on a certain day (you can see this in your class stats)?
 Did you see engagement on your marketing post on Facebook?
 Did you experiment with leaving your class free for a week and did it work?